DreamCS: Geometry-Aware Text-to-3D Generation with Unpaired 3D Reward Supervision: Experiment

-\textbf{Quantitative Comparison.} Tables~\ref{tab:abo} and~\ref{tab:abo2} present a comparative analysis of one-stage (DreamFusion, MVDream) and two-stage (Magic3D, Fantasia3D) pipelines, along with their respective 2D-guided (Reward3D, DreamDPO) and our proposed 3D-guided (RewardCS) variants.
-Notably, Table~\ref{tab:abo2} specifically compares with DreamDPO, as it only reported results on MVDream and did not release code and model, and we follow its setting to test ours for comparison.
-As Reward3D~\cite{dreamreward} is finetuned to optimize ImageReward score.
-So methods with Reward3D guidance often overfit the ImageReward (IR) metric, but do not generate high-quality 3D assets as shown in Fig.~\ref{img:main} (see discussion below).
+\textbf{Quantitative Comparison.} Tab.~\ref{tab:abo} presents a comparative analysis of one-stage (DreamFusion, MVDream) and two-stage (Magic3D, Fantasia3D) pipelines, along with their respective 2D-guided (Reward3D, DreamDPO) and our proposed 3D-guided (RewardCS) variants.
+As Reward3D~\citep{dreamreward} is finetuned to optimize ImageReward score, methods with Reward3D guidance often overfit the ImageReward (IR) metric, but do not generate high-quality 3D assets as shown in Fig.~\ref{img:main}.

-Three key findings emerge from these results. \textbf{1)} RewardCS consistently improves upon all vanilla baselines and outperforms 2D-guided variants in both GA and VR scores.
-In Magic3D, RewardCS achieves the highest GA (3.21), significantly outperforming the baseline (2.66) and the variant with 2D guidance (2.54), while achieving the highest VR score (-1.57).
-Similarly, in DreamFusion, RewardCS leads with a GA score of 2.97, surpassing both baseline (2.52) and the variant with 2D guidance (2.76), and the best VR score (-2.10). \textbf{2)} RewardCS exhibits strong compatibility with diverse text-to-3D backbones, including both implicit 3D representation optimization and explicit mesh-based rendering pipelines.
-In MVDream, it improves the vanilla baseline from -3.30 to -2.10 in VR score and from 2.78 to 2.95 in GA score, outperforming the Reward3D variant (-3.13 VR, 2.88 GA).
-Furthermore, in Fantasia3D’s mesh-rendering-based pipeline, RewardCS achieves the highest GA score and significantly improves the VR from -3.04 to -1.02. \textbf{3)} 3D and 2D guidance prove complementary: integrated guidance in DreamFusion achieves peak IR (1.88) and GA (3.21) scores while improving VR to -2.78, demonstrating that Reward3D enhances multi-view consistency while RewardCS optimizes geometric alignment.
+Three key findings emerge from these results. \textbf{1)} RewardCS consistently improves upon all vanilla baselines and outperforms 2D-guided variants in CP, GA and VR scores.
+In Magic3D, RewardCS achieves the highest GA (3.22), significantly outperforming the baseline (2.65) and the variant with 2D guidance (2.55), while achieving the highest CP score (0.24) and VR score (-1.58).
+Similarly, in DreamFusion, RewardCS leads with a GA score of 2.96, surpassing both baseline (2.53) and the variant with 2D guidance (2.79), and the best CP (0.25) and VR score (-2.11). \textbf{2)} RewardCS exhibits strong compatibility with diverse text-to-3D backbones, including both implicit 3D representation optimization and explicit mesh-based rendering pipelines.
+In MVDream, it improves the vanilla baseline from -3.31 to -2.11 in VR score and from 2.79 to 2.96 in GA score, outperforming the Reward3D variant (-3.12 VR, 2.87 GA).
+Furthermore, in Fantasia3D’s mesh-rendering-based pipeline, RewardCS achieves the highest CP and GA score and significantly improves the VR from -3.03 to -1.01. \textbf{3)} 3D and 2D guidance prove complementary: integrated guidance in DreamFusion achieves the peak GA (3.22) score while improving VR to -2.77, demonstrating that Reward3D enhances multi-view consistency while RewardCS optimizes geometric alignment. \re{Extended results on comparison with 3D controllable generation methods~\citep{mvcontrol,dreamcontrol} and advanced 3D generative backbones~\citep{dreamcraft3d,trellis} are provided in Appendix~\ref{app:re1} and~\ref{app:re2}.}